 With a background in anthropology, she co-founded City of Desire and Cooperativa Espacial and has been involved in urban rights advocacy in vulnerable neighborhoods for over fifteen years.
 Through both design and curatorial practice, her work connects housing, memory, and everyday life, positioning architecture and urbanism as tools for collective care and social transformation.

-Lead Designer
+Designer